Hold My Hand (Jess Glynne song)

 "Hold My Hand" is a song by English singer and songwriter Jess Glynne.
 It was written by Jack Patterson, Janee Bennett, Ina Wroldsen and Glynne.
-The song was released on 20 March 2015 as her third solo single, following "Home" and "Right Here".
+The song was released on 22 March 2015 as her third solo single, following "Home" and "Right Here".
 A music video for the song was uploaded to Glynne's own YouTube channel on 23 February 2015.
 The song debuted at number one on the UK Singles Chart on 29 March 2015 and held that position for three consecutive weeks.
 It also reached number one in Wallonia (Belgium) and Israel, number seven in the Irish Singles Chart, and became Glynne's first solo chart entry on the US Billboard Hot 100, peaking at number 86 on the chart.
-The song was performed by Glynne on the semi-finals of The Voice UK and was also used in an advertisement for Coca-Cola in 2015.
-Since late 2015, it has featured in advertising for Jet2holidays, as well as being used for various in-aircraft announcements with Jet2.com.
-It is featured on the original movie soundtrack for the 2016 film Bridget Jones's Baby.
+The song was performed by Glynne on the semi-finals of The Voice UK.
+Since 2016, the song has become synonymous with British holiday company Jet2holidays adverts.

 Composition

 "Hold My Hand" is written in the key of C major with a tempo of 123 beats per minute in common time.
 The verses follow a chord progression of C5 – C5/B – C5/A – Fsus2 – C5/G – C5, and Glynne's vocals span from G3 to A5.